What do we do for our Community?

 Who We Are?

 We are a group of concerned citizens from Citrus County Animal who share a deep commitment and concern for animals, especially those who innocently find themselves in the county shelter.
 We came together in October 2012 when we decided to form a non-profit group in the interest of the Citrus County Animal Shelter animals.
 CCAS had many more animals admitted than adoptions creating a concern regarding high euthanasia rates.
-Recognizing that all of these surrendered or "stray" animals could become someone's beloved pets again, our focus was on more adoptions and keeping them healthy while living the hardships of "impounded" life in a shelter.
+Recognizing that most of these surrendered or "stray" animals could become someone's beloved pets again, our focus was on more adoptions and keeping them healthy while living the hardships of "impounded" life in a shelter.
 We applied for a 501(c)3 non-profit status and received it in March 2013.
 As of today we've helped countless animals in a variety of ways including low cost spay/neuter, medical care, purchasing equipment and kennel enrichment items, hosting adoption events and adoption promotions, helping send animals to rescue agencies, advertising, etc.